 Iron deficiency is one of the most prevalent nutritional deficiencies.
 High-risk groups include women (adolescent and pregnant) and young children due to either increased body needs or increased loss of blood.
 The depletion of iron stores in the body can eventually lead to iron deficiency anemia.

 Iron, being an important dietary mineral helps in the transport of oxygen in the blood and other body functions.
 Low iron symptoms include chronic fatigue, tiredness, and decreased immunity.

 Through our current series, we are focussing on one of the most important and prevalent minerals in the body – IRON.
-Our earlier post covered major symptoms of iron deficiency, current post covers key reasons, and upcoming post will cover on natural ways to boost iron levels!
+Our earlier post covered major symptoms of iron deficiency, the current post covers key reasons, and an upcoming post will cover on natural ways to boost iron levels!

 Who is most at risk for iron deficiency?